TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <img src="images/macro3.jpg" height="220" />
 </p>

-VolumeMacroPad6.ino includes example macros for sending large text sections - press [M1] or [M2], sets the Pico LED to reflect the state of for example Caps-Lock, and adds control of the LCD backlight to dim the display if not used.
-It includes preset touch calibration values, and has two modes - switch modes by pressing the top left three keys in sequence.
-The two modes are as shown below cX, CC, and cV are cut copy and paste actions respectively.
+VolumeMacroPad6.ino includes example macros for sending large text sections - for example press [M1] or [M2] when in mode 0.
+It sets the Pico LED to reflect the Capslock state, and adds control of the LCD backlight to dim the display if not used.
+It includes preset (typical) touch calibration values, and has two modes - switch modes by pressing the top left three keys in sequence.
+The two modes are as shown below - keys labelled cX, CC, and cV are cut, copy, and paste actions, respectively.

 <p align="left">
 <img src="images/mode0.jpg" height="280" />